snotskie/ttrpg/md/index.md

 **Die Sizes:** A Stat Die can be one of five sizes, from $d2$ to $d10$, as described in the Stat Dice Notation table below.

 **Stat Dice "Bump":** Stat Dice in this game "bump."
 This means that when you roll a $1$ on a Stat Die, roll it again and add the new result to the previous result.
 As long as you continue to roll a $1$ on the die, you continue to roll again and add this way.

-**Skill and Determination:** Success without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.
+Success without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.

 **Balanced Stats:** Stats are "balanced" if they use the same size Stat Die.

+**Sparking:** You may "Spark" two balanced Stats together to create a more powerful effect (described in the Playing the Game chapter).

 **Unconventional Stats:** Whenever an effect has you use a Stat, you may instead use any other Stat you have balanced with it, referred to as using an "unconventional Stat."

-**History Stat:** You may use your History Stat in place of another Stat when the action or effect is related enough to your Backstory or Aptitudes (described later in this chapter).
+**History and Optional Stats:** You may use your History Stat in place of another Stat when the action is related enough to your Backstory or Aptitudes (described later in this chapter).
+Similarly, you may use optional Stats (if your game has them) like Hex or Ham in place of another Stat when the action is related enough to that Stat's scope.

-**Sparking:** You may "Spark" two balanced Stats together to create a more powerful effect (described in the Playing the Game chapter).
+**"In the scope of":** Effects "in the scope of" some Stat refer to that Stat, Stats balanced with it, and your History and optional Stats if related enough.

 <div>
   <h4>